shaynagoldfarb/cs391-shayna/assigns/01/README.md

 You are expected to have all of your submitted in one file of the name `lambda1.py`; this file should be stored in the directory `assigns/01/MySolution`.
-Please the following page for information on creating a private repository of your own for this class:
+Please visit the following page for information on creating a private repository of your own for this
+class:

 ```
 https://github.com/hwxi/CS391-2025-Summer/blob/main/README.md